Tinkerforge/brickd/README.rst

 The following libraries are required:

-* libusb-1.0-0-dev
+* libusb-1.0
-* libudev-dev (Linux only)
+* libudev (Linux only)

 On Debian based Linux distributions try::

  sudo apt-get install libusb-1.0-0-dev libudev-dev

-For Windows and Mac OS X a suitable pre-compiled libusb binary is part of this repository.
+For Windows a suitable pre-compiled libusb binary is part of this repository.
+For Mac OS X a suitable libusb version can be obtained via MacPorts or Homebrew.

 Linux
 ^^^^^